 Our reason for continuing to focus on prevention today is that mental health problems are an ever-growing public health concern.
 A recent index of 301 diseases found mental health problems to be one of the main causes of the overall disease disability worldwide2 and depression as the leading cause of disability in the world.

-Economic cost of mental ill health
+Economic costs of mental ill-health

 Inequality between mental and physical health treatment